opensecuritycontroller/community/development/unit_test_guidelines.md

 #### Legacy Code

-When adding unit tests to legacy code, you should strive to keep the amount of changes in the code to a minimum.
-PowerMock is able to help and can be used to mock static dependencies without any major refactoring.
+When adding unit tests to legacy code, you should strive to keep the amount of changes in the code to a minimum. **PowerMock** is able to help and can be used to mock static dependencies without any major refactoring.
 Refrain from using **PowerMock** to unit test new features, as keeping their designs object-oriented should allow unit tests to be written with **Mockito**.

 Additionally, when unit testing legacy code and mocking dependencies, ensure you add unit tests to dependencies in isolation or track this effort accordingly.

 #### New Feature Code

 Any new feature code should already be created with unit tests.
 Remember, unit testing is a development activity rather than a QA phase activity.
 Authoring unit tests along with the code improves code quality and enforces good patterns.
-To take full advantage of this side effect, make sure PowerMock is not used.
+To take full advantage of this side effect, make sure **PowerMock** is not used.
 Stick with **Mockito** only whenever mocks make sense.

 ### Input Variation vs. System State Manipulation

 As previously mentioned, each unit test will likely need to setup a set of inputs and may depend on certain mocked behaviors.
 To keep each test method clear, refrain from setting up mocks within the body of test method.
-Instead, focus on picking up or setting up your inputs and, mocking your system inside of a test initialization method (for Junit use @Before).
+Instead, focus on picking up or setting up your inputs, and mocking your system inside of a test initialization method (for Junit use @Before).
 This initialization method is aware of inputs that the various tests within a class use, and refers to them when a certain mocked behavior is needed.
-This approach places all the code where the system state is set (mocked) in a single place, allowing the test method to have emphasis on the input, action and validation, while creating more readability.
+This approach places all the code where the system state is set (mocked) in a single place, allowing the test method to have emphasis on the input, action, and validation, while creating more readability.

 ## Appendix